Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 You strike the ground, splitting open a undefined, undefined, depth 4 *(6m)* fissure in it extending from you.
-Each Large or smaller creature in the fissure’s area must make a DEX Saving Throw.
+Each Large or smaller creature in the fissure's area must make a DEX Saving Throw.
 On a Failure, the creature falls into the fissure.
-On a Success, the creature moves to the nearest unoccupied space outside the fissure’s area.
+On a Success, the creature moves to the nearest unoccupied space outside the fissure's area.
-**Using a Higher-Level Spell Slot.** The fissure’s length increases by 1 *(1.5m)* for every slot level above 3rd.
+**Using a Higher-Level Spell Slot.** The fissure's length increases by 1 *(1.5m)* for every slot level above 3rd.
 - **Classes**: Artificer, Druid, Ranger
 *(Source: CS)*